 So your doctor or health care provider has diagnosed you with postpartum depression.
 Now what?
 First, and most importantly, don’t be embarrassed or ashamed.
 Many new moms deal with a wide range of emotions after having a baby.
 You’ve done the right thing to seek help.

 There are a variety of ways to treat postpartum depression.
 Your doctor likely will talk with you about whether you want to see a counselor.
-He also may talk to you about taking antidepressants, medications that treat depression, and which should help you feel more like yourself.
+They also may talk to you about taking antidepressants, medications that treat depression, and which should help you feel more like yourself.

 How Do Antidepressants Work?